Annual Meetings Must be Held Once a Year

 - Aggressively pursue mail-in or absentee ballots

-- Acknowledge and thank all of the volunteer work association members have contributed and give written certificates
+- Acknowledge and thank all of the volunteer work members who have contributed and give written certificates or a written thank you from the board.